SUMKA

 The National Socialist Workers Party of Iran (حزب سوسیالیست ملی کارگران ایران), better known by its abbreviation SUMKA (سومکا), was a Neo-Nazi party in Iran.
-The symbol of the party was a highly stylised Faravahar, on their flag appearing in a similar arrangement to the NSDAP flag.
+The symbol of the party was a highly stylised Faravahar, on their flag appearing in a similar arrangement to the flag of Nazi Germany.

 Foundation

 The party was formed in the early 1950s by Davud Monshizadeh and had a minor support base in Iranian universities.
-Critics of the late Mohammad Reza Pahlavi allege that he provided direct funding to SUMKA at one point.
+Critics of Mohammad Reza Pahlavi, the former Shah of Iran, allege that Pahlavi provided direct funding to SUMKA at one point.

 Development

 Monshizadeh formed the SUMKA in 1952 along with Morteza Kossarian.
-Monshizadeh had lived in Germany since 1937, and was a former SS member, who fought and was wounded in the Battle of Berlin.
-Kossarian was also a former SS Officer, who was part of the planning of Operation Barbarossa and subsequently fought at the Battle of Kiev and the Battle of Stalingrad, where he was injured.
-Monshizadeh was also a professor at Ludwig Maximilians University of Munich and was deeply influenced by José Ortega y Gasset's philosophy.

-The SUMKA briefly attracted the support of young nationalists in Iran, including Dariush Homayoon, an early member who would later rise to prominence in the country.
+Monshizadeh had lived in Germany since 1937, and was a former Schutzstaffel (SS) member, who fought and was wounded in the Battle of Berlin.
+Kossarian was also a former SS officer, who was part of the planning of Operation Barbarossa and subsequently fought at the Battle of Kiev and the Battle of Stalingrad, where he was injured.
+Monshizadeh was also a professor at LMU Munich and was deeply influenced by José Ortega y Gasset's philosophy.
+SUMKA briefly attracted the support of young nationalists in Iran, including Dariush Homayoon, an early member of the party who would later rise to prominence in the country.
 SUMKA adopted the swastika and black shirt as part of their uniforms.

 They were firmly opposed to the rule of Mohammad Mosaddegh during their brief period of influence, and the party worked alongside Fazlollah Zahedi in his opposition to Mossadegh.
 In 1953, they were part of a large group of Zahedi supporters who marched towards the palace of Mohammad Reza Pahlavi demanding the ousting of Mossadegh.
 The party would become associated with street violence against the supporters of Mossadegh and the Tudeh Party.